ninjaframework/ninja/ninja-core/src/site/markdown/documentation/basic_concepts/controllers.md

 This renders by convention a view in directory <code>views/ApplicationController/index.ftl.html</code>.

-But you can specify your own html view, too:
+But you can specify your own HTML view, too:

 <pre class="prettyprint">
 package controllers;